Russia condemned over deadly Mariupol children's hospital bombing as WHO highlights pattern of strikes on medical facilities - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

 CNN’s Tim Lister and Olga Voitovych reported from Kyiv, while Laura Smith-Spark wrote from London.
-CNN’s Nick Paton Walsh, Mariya Knight, Hira Humayun, Angus Watson, Lindsay Isaac, Richard Roth and Joseph Ataman contributed to this report.
+CNN’s Nick Paton Walsh, Henrik Pettersson, Mariya Knight, Hira Humayun, Angus Watson, Lindsay Isaac, Richard Roth, Joseph Ataman and Anastasia Graham-Yooll contributed to this report.

 Comments